 Locations & Seating

-In general, there is plenty of seating throughout the airport, but it does vary in each terminal.
-For instance, parts of Terminal C and the Terminal E extension area have less seating options than other areas.
+There is plenty of seating throughout the airport, but it varies in each terminal.
+For instance, parts of Terminal C and the Terminal E extension area have fewer seating options than other areas.

 Many benches at gates are equipped with armrests, making it harder to stretch out, but seeking out designated rest or lounge areas often turns up comfy chairs you can push together or actual couches and armrest-free benches – which means you probably won’t have to sleep on the floor.